yangl900/log2oms/README.md

 I have been exploring options to push container logs to a remote storage like Log Analytics.
 A few available options are:

 * Use OMS container (https://hub.docker.com/r/microsoft/oms/) to push logs.
 However, 1) this solution requires running the OMS container as privileged.
 2) the size of the image (307MB)...isn't very nice.
 * Install OMS agent into my app container.
 I tried, and realized 1) it comes with lots of dependencies, python etc. 2) it doesn't support alpine.
-2) Size of just the installer (omsagent-1.4.4-210.universal.x64.sh 110MB), isn't very container fridenly.
-Since I only want to upload logs, most of the dependencies are unnecessary.
+3) Size of just the installer (omsagent-1.4.4-210.universal.x64.sh 110MB), isn't very container fridenly.
+Since I only want to upload logs, most of the dependencies are really unnecessary.

 Given I simply want logs uploaded, I decided to implement a tiny agent that uses Log Analytics data collector API (https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-collector-api), and make it container friendly.